Milford SF Writers Conference

 It's all very civilised.
 First of all, to be accepted as a Milford participant you must have had at least one SF publication, which need only be one short story.
 (Though some attendees have multiple novel publication credits.)

 Writers can submit up to 15,000 words in a maximum of two pieces.
-The secretary sorts the submissions and distibutes a critting schedule - hopefully spreading the workload evenly.
-In 2006 we had four pieces a day, in 2007 it ran to five pieces a day, but we still had Friday in reserve for a day out.
+The secretary sorts the submissions and distributes a critting schedule - hopefully spreading the workload evenly.
+We've always managed to complete the critting by Thursday evening, holding Friday in reserve for a day out.

 Mornings are allocated as personal reading (or working) time and crit sessions start after lunch at two p.m.

-The crit sessions arerun as follows: Everyone sits in a circle and whoever's piece is being critted has to sit in silence while all the others have their say.
+The crit sessions are run as follows: Everyone sits in a circle and whoever's piece is being critted has to sit in silence (usually madly scribbling notes) while all the others have their say.
 Each critter gets four minutes (timed) to say their piece uninterrupted and when everyone has had their say, the person whose work is being critted has the right of uninterrupted reply.
 Once the reply has been given a general (and usually constructive) conversation ensues.
 It's highly unlikely that anyone's work will be trashed mercilessly - after all there are ways and ways of saying 'this is not for me' - but crits are extremely thorough.

 All this happens in the lovely meeting room that looks out on to Mount Snowdon.
-That's Snowdon in the middle background, peeping up between the hills.
+That's Snowdon in the middle background, peeping up between the hills in the left pic.
 Sometimes, when the cloud comes down, Snowdon takes the opportunity to go walkabout and it just disappears for hours on end.

 Trigonos